unicode-org/icu/icu4c/source/samples/uresb/readme.txt

             cd c:\icu\source\samples\uresb\debug
     4. Run it  (with a locale name, ex. english) uresb  en
+    WARNING: The .txt files must be in the same directory as the executable, which is not the case by default on some systems.

 To Build on Unixes
     1. Build ICU.